Zzay-zay/Engineering-Up-Portfolio-Template/index.md

 # Izaya first robot.
 In this program I have spent time building a sunfounder remote controled robot.
-The programming language that we used is called Arduino IDE.
+The programming language that we used is called Arduino .
 The Ardunio Uno is used to control the robot for example the sensor, motors and recieve signals from the IR remote.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|